-Plausible Inference: Deterministic Mathematics can reveal Living Behavior
+Plausible Inference: Deterministic Mathematics reveals all Living Behavior

-At the beginning of the 20th century, all signs pointed to the notion that there is but one realm, the Material Realm, which is described in its entirety by one definitive and deterministic mathematical language.
+At the beginning of the 20th century, all signs pointed to the notion that there is but one realm, the Material Realm.
+This realm is described in its entirety by one definitive and deterministic mathematical language.
 However, scientists began to uncover a new world in the interior of the atom.
-The assumptions of the mathematics regarding this new Subatomic Realm could not be adequately described by the mathematical assumptions related to the traditional Molecular Realm.
+The observed phenomenon of this new Subatomic Realm could not be adequately described by the mathematical assumptions related to the traditional Molecular Realm.
 Describing this new realm required a different mathematical language with assumptions that appeared to be in direct conflict with traditional thinking.

 How do we answer this seemingly paradoxical situation?
 Is one version of reality true and the other false?
 How could they both be true?

 In 1931, Kurt Gödel derived a logical proof that has a bearing on these questions.
-Gödel’s Theorem consists of a few complementary propositions that refer to logical systems, e.g. mathematical.
+Gödel’s Theorem consists of a few complementary propositions that refer to logical, e.g. mathematical, systems.

-The theorem illustrates that an individual system can be logically consistent.
-Both the Molecular and Subatomic Realms seem to belong to this set of logically consistent systems.
-Unfortunately, at least according to Gödel’s Theorem, both of these systems must be incomplete.
+The theorem illustrates that the logic of an individual system can be internally consistent.
+Both the Molecular and Subatomic Realms seem to be unique yet logically consistent systems.
+Nevertheless, at least according to Gödel’s Theorem, both of these systems must be incomplete.